RAG-3DSG: Enhancing 3D Scene Graphs with Re-Shot Guided Retrieval-Augmented Generation: RELATED WORK

 \section{RELATED WORK}

-\textbf{Scene Graph Generation (SGG)} Scene graphs were initially introduced in the 2D domain to extract objects and their relationships from images, providing a structured representation that supports a highly abstract understanding of scenes for intelligent agents \citep{sun2023evidential, liu2021fully, yin2018zoom, krishna2017visual, lu2016visual, johnson2015image}.
-A scene graph is typically composed of three fundamental elements—objects, attributes, and relations—and can be expressed as a set of visual relationship triplets in the form of \textless subject, relation, object\textgreater \citep{li2024scene}.
-In the field of 3D scene representations, several works \citep{wald2020learning, kim20193, armeni20193d} have drawn inspiration from 2D scene graphs and extended the concept into the 3D domain.
-Compared with original 3D scene representations such as point clouds with per-point semantic vector, which are often overly dense and difficult to interpret, 3D scene graphs (3DSGs) provide a more compact and structured abstraction of the scene.
-By organizing objects and their relationships into a graph representation, they enable more efficient reasoning and facilitate downstream tasks such as robotic navigation~\citep{gadre2022clip, shah2023lm} and scene understanding \citep{rana2023sayplan, agia2022taskography}.
-Early efforts in 3D scene graph generation~(3DSGG) enabled the construction of real-time systems capable of dynamically building hierarchical 3D scene representations \citep{hughes2022hydra, rosinol2021kimera, wu2021scenegraphfusion}.
-However, these methods were confined to the closed-vocabulary setting, which restricted their applicability to a limited range of tasks.
-More recently, several works \citep{gu2024conceptgraphs, werby2024hierarchical, koch2024open3dsg, maggio2024clio, jatavallabhula2023conceptfusion} have begun to explore open-vocabulary approaches for 3D scene graph generation.
-Using Vision Language Models (VLMs) and Large Language Models (LLMs), these methods sacrifice part of the real-time capability but significantly expand the range of object categories and relations that can be recognized, thus broadening the applicability to a wider variety of downstream tasks.
+\textbf{Scene Graph Generation (SGG)} Scene graphs were initially introduced in the 2D domain to extract objects and their relationships from images, providing a structured representation that supports a highly abstract understanding of scenes for intelligent agents \cite{sun2023evidential, liu2021fully, yin2018zoom, krishna2017visual, lu2016visual, johnson2015image}.
+A scene graph is typically composed of three fundamental elements—objects, attributes, and relations—and can be expressed as a set of visual relationship triplets in the form of \textless subject, relation, object\textgreater \cite{li2024scene}.
+In the field of 3D scene representations, several works \cite{wald2020learning, kim20193, armeni20193d} have drawn inspiration from 2D scene graphs and extended the concept into the 3D domain.
+Compared to dense, hard-to-interpret point clouds with per-point semantics, 3D scene graphs (3DSGs) provide a more compact and structured abstraction of the scene.
+By organizing objects and their relationships into a graph representation, they enable more efficient reasoning and facilitate downstream tasks such as robotic navigation~\cite{gadre2022clip, shah2023lm, yin2024sg, werby2024hierarchical, yan2025dynamic} and scene understanding \cite{rana2023sayplan, agia2022taskography}.
+Early efforts in 3D scene graph generation~(3DSGG) enabled the construction of real-time systems capable of dynamically building hierarchical 3D scene representations \cite{hughes2022hydra, rosinol2021kimera, wu2021scenegraphfusion}.
+However, these methods were strictly confined to the closed-vocabulary setting, which restricted their applicability to a limited range of tasks.
+More recently, several works \cite{gu2024conceptgraphs, werby2024hierarchical, koch2024open3dsg, maggio2024clio, jatavallabhula2023conceptfusion, linok2025beyond, fungraph3d, yan2025dynamic, yamazaki2024open} have begun to explore open-vocabulary approaches for 3D scene graph generation.
+Using Vision Language Models (VLMs) and Large Language Models (LLMs), these methods sacrifice part of the real-time capability but significantly expand the range of object categories and relations that can be recognized, thus broadening the applicability to a wider variety of complex downstream tasks.